+- 8.20 The DSL is a member of the senior leadership team.
-Our DSL team includes a member/s of our senior leadership team.
-We also have Deputy DSLs (DDSL) within our staffing group.
-Whilst one of the DSLs is referred to the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.

-- The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, by emailing dsl@cockernhoe.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) TBC - If the school's DSL and deputies are not available or cannot be reached, Karen Cheetham, Office Manager, via admin@cockernhoe.herts.sch.uk - During school holidays, please send emails to dsl@cockernhoe.herts.sch.uk

-The DSL will be given the time, funding, training, resources and support to:
+Whilst one of the DSL's is referred to as the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding. - 8.21 The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - 8.22 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+We prioritise safeguarding over other business and therefore a member of the safeguarding team can and should be interrupted if there is a safeguarding concern. - 8.23 In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary, by their email account. - 8.24 When the DSL is absent, please contact school's Deputy DSL(s). - 8.25 In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary, via email.
+If the school's DSL and deputies are not available or cannot be reached, contact the safeguarding governor or social care. - 8.26 The DSL will be given the time, funding, training, resources, and support to: Provide advice and support to other staff on child welfare and child protection matters. - 8.27 Take part in strategy discussions and inter-agency meetings and/or support other staff to do so.
+See Working Together to Safeguard Children (2023),

-- provide advice and support to other staff on child welfare and child protection matters - take part in and/or lead early help support which may include a Families First Assessment and thereafter attend/chair Team Around the Child meetings - take part in strategy discussions organised by the Local Authority's Children's Social Care and inter-agency meetings and/or support other staff to do so when required - contribute to the assessment of children (when a child may have suffered harm or is at risk of harm) - refer suspected cases, as appropriate, to the relevant body (Local Authority Children's Social Care, Channel Programme, Disclosure and Barring Service, and/or Police), and support staff who make such referrals directly - have a good understanding of behaviours that may impact on a child's engagement and learning that may require consideration through safety/support planning, this includes the impact on themselves but also to other children - have a good understanding of harmful behaviours that may require risk management, safety planning and/or support in school, this includes those presented by children within the setting, their parents/carer or associated adults where necessary

-- have a good understanding of the filtering and monitoring systems and processes in place at our school - assist the Headteacher to review and respond to low-level concerns that may arise regarding staff - share information and/or take part in statutory processes that involve reviewing and analysing of safeguarding practice and policies.
-This can include meetings held by Hertfordshire Safeguarding Children's Partnership in response to significant safeguarding incidences, child death and/or where a safeguarding practice review is required to determine learning and practice analysis.

-The DSL will also:

-- keep the Headteacher informed of any issues, the conversations with children and their families, universal services and referrals to external agencies and statutory services - liaise with universal, targeted and statutory agencies, Local Authority workers (Children's Services and other key practitioners) when there are safeguarding concerns as appropriate (includes early help and child protection) - share information about incidences of sexual violence and sexual harassment with statutory colleagues such as Police and Children's Social Care colleagues in order to prepare and implement the school's policies - be confident about what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment - be aware that children are entitled to have an 'Appropriate Adult' to support and help them in Police investigations or if there is threshold met for them to be searched.

-The full responsibilities of the DSL and deputy(s) are set out in their job description, see Annex C KCSiE
+- 8.28 Contribute to the assessment of children.
+See paragraph 196: Working Together to Safeguard Children (2023), - 8.29 Refer suspected cases, as appropriate, to the relevant body (Local Authority Children's Social Care, Channel Programme, Disclosure and Barring Service, and/or Police), and support staff who make such referrals directly. - 8.30 Have a good understanding of harmful sexual behaviour. - 8.31 Have a good understanding of the filtering and monitoring systems and processes in place at our school. - 8.32 The DSL will also: - Keep the Headteacher informed of any issues (where the DSL ceases to be the Headteacher) - Liaise with Local Authority case managers and designated officers for child protection concerns as appropriate. - Discuss the local response to sexual violence and sexual harassment with Police and Local Authority Children's Social Care colleagues to prepare the school's policies. - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment and be confident as to how to access this support. - Be aware that children must have an 'appropriate adult' to support and help them in the case of a Police investigation or search. - The full responsibilities of the DSL and deputy(s) are set out in their job description.
+See KCSiE, Annex C

-Role and Responsibilities of the Governance
+Role and responsibilities of the Governing body

-Our Governing Body have a strategic role within our leadership and management team and must ensure that all staff comply with legislation and local guidance at all times.
+8.33 Our Governing body have a strategic role within our leadership and management team and must ensure that all staff always comply with legislation and local guidance.

-The Governing Body will:
+The Governing body will: